The Hidden Habits Of Genius by Craig Wright

 Rebels, Misfits, and Troublemakers

-• Not every disruptive idea is a bright one
+• Not every rebel is a genius…

 Be The Fox